Rodent: Visual

-Tactile
+Touch

-The Middle East blind mole rat uses seismic communication.
+The Middle East blind mole-rat uses seismic communication.

-Vibrations can provide cues to conspecifics about specific behaviors being performed, predator warning and avoidance, herd or group maintenance, and courtship.
-The Middle East blind mole rat was the first mammal for which seismic communication was documented.
-These fossorial rodents bang their head against the walls of their tunnels.
-This behavior was initially interpreted as part of their tunnel building behavior, but it was eventually realized that they generate temporally patterned seismic signals for long-distance communication with neighboring mole rats.

-Footdrumming is used widely as a predator warning or defensive action.
+Some rodents communicate with surface vibrations, known as seismic communication.
+The fossorial Middle East blind mole-rat communicates over long distances by head thumping.
+Foot drumming is used widely as a predator warning or defensive action.
 It is used primarily by fossorial or semi-fossorial rodents.
-The banner-tailed kangaroo rat produces several complex footdrumming patterns in a number of different contexts, one of which is when it encounters a snake.
-The footdrumming may alert nearby offspring but most likely conveys that the rat is too alert for a successful attack, thus preventing the snake's predatory pursuit.
-Several studies have indicated intentional use of ground vibrations as a means of intra-specific communication during courtship among the Cape mole rat.
-Footdrumming has been reported to be involved in male-male competition; the dominant male indicates its resource holding potential by drumming, thus minimizing physical contact with potential rivals.
+The banner-tailed kangaroo rat produces several complex foot-drumming patterns in a number of different contexts, one of which is when it encounters a snake.
+The foot drumming may alert nearby offspring but most likely conveys that the rat is too alert for a successful attack, forcing the snake to not pursue.
+Several studies have indicated intentional use of ground vibrations as a means of intra-specific communication during courtship among the Cape mole-rat.